Devlog: Groovematch (AI)

 Intro

 Machine learning is a subject that always caught my interest.
 Computers making decisions on their own, how cool is that?
-At first, I was totally baffled at how that was possible - what kind of complicated code do you have to write to accomplish machine learning-related tasks?
+At first, I was totally baffled at how that was possible - what kind of complicated code do you have to write to accomplish ML-related tasks?

-I started off by using Python and the pandas library to write a few functions handling merging datasets.
-I started by defining a function to merge an existing csv dataset of Spotify songs with a “master” dataset, to be used in model training:
+I started off by using Python and the pandas library to write a few functions to merge datasets.
+I defined a function to merge an existing csv dataset of Spotify songs with a “master” dataset, to be used in model training:

 MASTER_DATASET_FILE = 'master.csv'